 Alternatives to soya

-Waitrose has participated in a 4-year Innovate UK funded Optibean project looking into the possibility of producing domestic Faba beans as a potential replacement for soybean in animal feed.
+Waitrose has participated in a four-year Innovate UK funded Optibean project looking into the possibility of producing domestic Faba beans as a potential replacement for soybean in animal feed.

-Waitrose ruminant livestock suppliers have also obtained Innovate UK funding for a 5-year project to develop ways of incorporating home-grown protein into feeding regimes through eight of our commercial farms.
+Waitrose ruminant livestock suppliers have also obtained Innovate UK funding for a five-year project to develop ways of incorporating home-grown protein into feeding regimes through eight of our commercial farms.
 This project has seen some of our farmers producers substituting soya based feeds for crops such as protein rich chicory, lucerne and red and white clover grown on their own farms.

 Another example is our initiative to source British grain for our pig farms from within a 50-mile radius of the mill used to manufacture the feed.
 This is the first such project in the UK, gives us greater autonomy in raw material sourcing and is non-GM.